voidCaloneian/hyprctl_magnifier/README.md

 mouse=Your Mouse Device Name
 ```

-On subsequent launches, **Zoomer** will automatically look for these devices in `/dev/input` by matching the device names and, if found, will use them without prompting.
+On subsequent launches, **hyprctl_magnifier** will automatically look for these devices in `/dev/input` by matching the device names and, if found, will use them without prompting.

 ## Finding libevdev